Home Cookbooks Fish Dishes Pasta Salads Eggs Meat Dishes Desserts Vegetables Rice Polenta Soups Sauces

 Peel, core and slice sour apples; make a rich biscuit dough, or raised biscuit dough may be used if rolled thinner; roll not quite half an inch thick, lay the slices on the paste, roll up, tuck in the ends, prick deeply with a fork, lay it in a steamer and steam hard for an hour and three-quarters.
 Or wrap it in a pudding-cloth well floured, tie the ends, baste up the sides, plunge into boiling water and boil continually an hour and a half, perhaps more.
 Stoned cherries, dried fruits, or any kind of berries, fresh or dried, may be used.

-Email To Friend
+Email this info to Friend